Infineon/svd2pac/README.md

 Enable with the `--tracing` cli flag.
 Generate the PAC with a non-default feature flag to allow for tracing reads/writes, [see below](#tracing-feature)

+---

+#### [EXPERIMENTAL] Generate a Cargo workspace: `--workspace-generation` option

+Enable with the `--workspace-generation` cli flag.
+Instead of a single package, generates a Cargo workspace with a shared `common` crate and one crate per peripheral under `peripherals/`.
+Each peripheral is still gated by its own feature, matching the single-package layout.

 ### Environment variables

 - `SVD2PAC_LOG_LEVEL` sets the log level (see [log](https://docs.rs/log/0.4.21/log/enum.LevelFilter.html))